Theories of Consciousness (tcc)

 In each case, the finding is empirical and robust.
 The inference is metaphysical and underdetermined.
 The correlation is a constraint; the production claim is a commitment.

 This does not mean the production claim is false.
 It means it is not established by the findings that appear to support it.
-The same findings are equally compatible with the constraint model: the brain does not produce consciousness but constrains, filters, and structures it.
+The same findings are equally compatible with a constraint reading: that the brain does not produce consciousness but constrains, filters, and structures it.
 Damage to the brain disrupts the constraint structure, producing specific experiential deficits — exactly as the production model predicts, but for different ontological reasons.

 This analysis does not ask consciousness scientists to become idealists.
 It asks them to notice that their empirical findings are ontologically neutral and that the production inference is a commitment, not a discovery.
 The structural constraints identified by IIT, GNW, RPT, predictive processing, and HOT are genuine contributions regardless of ontology.
 Making the ontological packaging explicit allows the findings to be evaluated on their own terms — and applied within whichever interpretive framework proves most coherent.